RustedFirmware-A/rusted-firmware-a/README.md

 See our [Getting Started Guide][3].

+See the [RF-A architecture overview][14] for an overview of the code structure.

 ## License

 The project is provided under the BSD-3-Clause license, see [LICENSE][4].
 Contributions to this